 It’s about teaching them to be a member of their culture.”

 The researchers found essentially that family mealtime gets better with practice; the less often a family eats together, the worse the experience is likely to be, the less healthy the food and the more meager the talk.

 Also they say, the older that kids are, the more they may need this protected time together, but the less likely they are to get it.
 Busyness and parental self-interest seems to be the culprit.

 Consider keeping family mealtime together a year-round resolution.
 You may be wanting to lose weight, get more sleep, or spend less, but sitting down to share a meal together gives far more lasting benefits.

 Taking a meal together allows for talking over current events, praying together, and enjoying each other’s presence.
 Memories are made at the table.
 No matter how simple the fare, it will keep on paying dividends well into the next generation.

-So turn off the radio or the TV (better yet, get rid of the TV), pull up the chairs, pull out a simple pretty tablecloth, let an answering machine take the calls, and just see where this good habit will take you!
+So turn off the radio or the TV (better yet, get rid of the TV), pull up the chairs, pull out a simple pretty tablecloth, let an answering machine take the calls (or turn of the sound on your phone), and just see where this good habit will take you!

 “Better a meal of vegetables where there is love than a fattened calf with hatred.” ~Prov.
 15: 17